-1739 At a minimum, the HtH dashboard update will include:
+At a minimum, the HtH dashboard update used to satisfy the initiative's annual reporting requirements will include:

-- A list of the members of the HtH Advisory Committee; - A map depicting the locations of sites constructed or acquired with HtH sales tax proceeds and depicting the locations and the numbers of operational-only housing units supported by HtH.; - Demographic data describing the population residing in HtH supported housing, including race and ethnicity.
-The dashboard will track progress towards reducing racial-ethnic disproportionality by comparing HtH demographic data to the population experiencing chronic homelessness in King County and the general King County population; - Number of households receiving a service through the mobile behavioral health intervention program by geographic area; - Number of households who, at the time of enrollment, were living in or near the city in which the site is located, or have ties to that community; - Health through Housing initiative financial information, including the initiative's annual revenue, allocation of proceeds for housing and operations to jurisdictions that host HtH sites, including the average per-unit cost of acquisition, conversion and operation by site, and actual expenditures of the previous year's proceeds among the categories of expenditure required or allowed by KCC chapter 24.30; and - Data that describe how the HtH initiative performs on at least the following population-level and program performance measures: - O Cumulative number of people who moved from chronic homelessness into permanent housing via HtH; - O Progress on reducing disproportionality in the experience of chronic homelessness; - O Percentage of residents who maintain their housing in HtH or exit to permanent housing from HtH-supported emergency or permanent supportive housing; - O Average length of stay of residents in HtH-supported emergency or permanent supportive housing; - O Percentage of residents who receive physical or behavioral healthcare supports or care while residing in a HtH unit; and - O Additional measures of improvements in health or well-being, as data are available.
+• A list of the members of the HtH Advisory Committee;

+A map depicting the locations of sites constructed or acquired with HtH sales tax proceeds and depicting the locations and the numbers of operational-only housing units supported by HtH.;

+1745 1746 • Demographic data describing the population residing in HtH supported housing, including race and ethnicity.
+The dashboard will track progress towards reducing racial-ethnic disproportionality by comparing HtH demographic data to the population experiencing chronic homelessness in King County and the general King County population;

+1748 1749 Health through Housing initiative financial information, including the initiative's annual revenue, allocation of proceeds for housing and operations to jurisdictions that host HtH sites, and actual expenditures of the previous year's proceeds among the categories of expenditure required or allowed by KCC chapter 24.30; and

+• Data that describe how the HtH initiative performs on at least the following population-level and program performance measures:

+O Cumulative number of people who moved from chronic homelessness into permanent housing via HtH;

+O Progress on reducing disproportionality in the experience of chronic homelessness;

+Percentage of residents who maintain their housing in HtH or exit to permanent housing from HtH-supported emergency or permanent supportive housing; Average length of stay of residents in HtH-supported emergency or permanent supportive housing; O Percentage of residents who receive physical or behavioral healthcare supports or care

+O Additional measures of improvements in health or well-being, as data are available.

 Beginning in 2023, the HtH Advisory Committee will annually certify by June 15 that the online dashboard is updated with the previous year's data and ready for review.
-On behalf of the Committee, the Executive will electronically file the annual report and a motion that should acknowledge receipt of the report with the clerk of the council, who will retain an electronic copy and provide an electronic copy to all councilmembers, the council chief and members and alternates of the regional policy committee, or its successor.
-Passage of the motion acknowledging receipt of the report will satisfy HtH's annual reporting requirement.
-DCHS will be prepared upon invitation to present an overview of the annual report to the Council or one of its committees and to the Regional Policy Committee.
+On behalf of the Committee, DCHS will then send a notification letter electronically to the Executive and the clerk of the Council.
+The clerk of the Council will retain an electronic copy and provide an electronic copy to all councilmembers, the Council chief of staff and the lead staff for the Committee of the Whole, or its successor.
+Timely submittal of the certification letter to the clerk of the King County Council will satisfy HtH's annual reporting requirement.
+DCHS will be prepared upon invitation to present an overview of the annual report to the Council or one of its committees.